-March in books
+March in Books

 Before I get too ahead of myself though.
-I should let you know that I'm bipolar, and impulse shopping is my drug of choice when I'm manic.
-I often wonder how many times I tap that credit card on ApplePay in a day, becoming enthralled by Siri's little ka-Ching, like it's some kind of video game and not real money that's actively draining my savings account.
+I should let you know that I'm bipolar, and impulse shopping is my drug of choice when I'm hypomanic.
+I often wonder how many times I tap that credit card on Apple Pay in a day, becoming enthralled by Siri's little Ka-ching, like it's some kind of video game and not real money that's actively draining my savings account.

 Mania is fun, at the time… until it isn't.

 However, I've always loved books.
 I find it soothing to be surrounded by them, and I'm always checking out new releases on the New York Times and Good Reads.
 I usually have 2-3 books on the go at one time.
-It's typically a mix of fiction, non-fiction and memoir.
+It's typically a mix of fiction, non-fiction, specifically memoir.
 I've also recently started listening to audiobooks while walking my dog, Tanto, since I find that relaxes me, and he seems to like it too since it gets us out for longer walks.

 I've read a ton of books this month and wanted to share them here since I think they were all pretty great.
 I recommended most of them to friends who also enjoyed them, so I figured what the heck, why not share them on the internet and start blogging about what books I've read.